11avnishkumar/cpp/README.md

   }
 }

-/*
-1.We can return addresses only the variable or function that has Memory allocated in heap.
-2.Heap memory is global to the function which can be accessed from any where inside the program.
-*/
 ```
+Points to remember

+* we can not return the address of local variable
+because once the function execution finished it will get deleted
+automatically.

+* We can return addresses only the variable or function that has memory allocated in heap.

+* Heap memory is global to the function which can be accessed from any where inside the program.

 ### Function return by reference